vitalibeniamino/2TIN_ResearchProject/README.md

 ```
 https://getcomposer.org/download/
 ```
-Enable mysqli in the php.ini config file by adding this line:
+Enable mysqli in the php.ini config file by adding this line (you might have to install the extension first):
 ```
 extension=mysqli
 ```